-To find your customers, you need to know who you’re looking for—your ideal audience.
+To find your customers, you need to know your ideal audience.
 Casting a wide net doesn’t work well in marketing.
 You’ll be spending time and money only to be completely ignored by the vast majority of people who see your efforts.

 Instead, you need to focus on people who are already inclined to buy your product.
 They have a problem that you can solve, and they generally want to solve it as easily and/or affordably as possible.
 It’s your job to convince them your product is right for them.

 The best way to reach these potential buyers is to create buyer personas, which are fictionalized characters of real-world people that should buy your product.
 Use the demographics that these ideal buyers make up and target specific marketing campaigns to each persona.
 The channels you use in these campaigns will differ between personas.